 Washington Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 Students can get more information about the Washington Water Scholarship program and start the application process online.
-Enrollment for the 2019 scholarship program closed on Monday, June 17.
+Enrollment for the 2020 scholarship program is open from Friday, January 24 to Thursday, April 30.

 Awards are for undergraduate study only.